SixArm/mast-cell-help/topics/doctor-predictions/index.md

 "You lose your vision when you stand up because you’re a female" - Really because of Postural Orthostatic Tachycardia Syndrome.

 "It's pseudo-seizures and subconscious attention seeking behavior.
 It can't hurt you.
-The ER can't really do anything for it, so you don't need to come in when you feel that way." - I was in for anaphylaxis.
+The ER can't really do anything for it, so you don't need to come in when you feel that way." - I was in the ER for anaphylaxis.

-"It's just menopause.
-Should I increase your Zoloft?" - It was gut dysbiosis and mycotoxins.
+"It's just menopause." - It was gut dysbiosis and mycotoxins.

-"You’re just sensitive." - Turns out I was having allergic reactions to everything.

 "You're just stressed." - That week I had a heart attack due to histamines.